Why the Exhausting Endurance of the ‘Tortured Artist’ Syndrome Must End

 The trope of the “tortured artist”— a creative, but traumatized genius — has been around for years.
 Imtiaz Ali’s Rockstar exemplified this idea for modern-day Indian moviegoers when the protagonist’s mentor advised him that to become a great artist, he must “experience in great depths one particular emotion, pain“; this led him to actively seek out emotional damage.

-But seeking trauma is, of course, immensely disrespectful to trauma survivors — making their experience sound aspirational by reducing trauma to nothing more than a catalyst for art.
-It can also have destructive consequences on the mental health of the trauma-seeker.
+But seeking trauma is, of course, immensely disrespectful to people struggling to cope with the aftermath of trauma, without ever having wished for it or romanticized it — making their experience sound aspirational by reducing trauma to nothing more than a catalyst for art.
+In addition, it can also have destructive consequences on the mental health of the trauma-seeker.

 While Ranbir Kapoor’s character in Rockstar did succeed in attaining the fame he so badly sought, the trauma he underwent neither allowed him to enjoy his musical career nor his personal life.
 By his own admission at the end of the movie, he wished he never had his heart broken in the first place.